fabiuslongo/pycaspar/README.md

 # Installation

-This repository has been tested on Pycharm 2019.1.2 x64 with the following packages versions:
+This repository has been tested on Python 3.7.3 64bit with the following packages versions:

 * [Phidias](https://github.com/corradosantoro/phidias) (release 1.3.4.alpha)
 * SpaCy (ver.
 2.2.4)